-The government, as well as most politicians and political parties, supports the proposal that would allow the grandchildren of immigrants to skip several steps in the lengthy process of securing a Swiss passport.
+The government, as well as most politicians and political parties, supported the proposal that would allow the grandchildren of immigrants to skip several steps in the lengthy process.

-But the outcome of the referendum, the latest in Switzerland’s direct democracy system, has been clouded by the far right nationalist Swiss People’s Party (SVP), which put issues of Islam and national identity at the centre of the debate.
+However, the far-right nationalist Swiss People’s Party (SVP), which controls the highest number of seats in the National Council, campaigned for “No” putting the issues of Islam and national identity at the centre of the debate.

-Nearly 60 percent of that group are Italians, followed by those with origins in the Balkans and Turkish nationals.
+Nearly 60 percent of the eligible third-generation immigrants are Italians, followed by those with origins in the Balkans and Turkish nationals.

-Central to that effort was a widely distributed poster showing a woman with shadowed eyes staring out from a black niqab with a tagline urging voters to reject “uncontrolled citizenship”.
+As a part of the “No” campaign, a widely distributed poster showed a woman with shadowed eyes staring out from a black face veil with a tagline urging voters to reject “uncontrolled citizenship”.

 The SVP is not officially responsible for the poster.

-It was commissioned by the Committee Against Facilitated Citizenship, which has several SVP members including in leadership positions.
+It was commissioned by the Committee Against Facilitated Citizenship, which has several SVP members, including some in leadership positions.

-The co-chair of that committee and an SVP politician, Jean-Luc Addor, urged people to vote “No” on grounds that in the coming years most third-generation immigrants will not be of European origin.
+The co-chairperson of that committee and an SVP politician, Jean-Luc Addor, urged people to vote “No” on grounds that in the coming years most third-generation immigrants will not be of European origin.

 “In one or two generations, who will these third-generation foreigners be?” he wrote in an opinion piece on the SVP website.